yoratoni/nfts-generator/README.md

 ## Logger class:
-Pyprint is a simple custom logging system made to get a lot of formatted data about the generation of the NFTs, this class also integrated the extime function that prints the formatted execution time.
+Pyprint is a simple custom logging system made to get a lot of formatted data about the generation of the NFTs, this class also integrates the extime function that prints the formatted execution time.
 Verbose debugging can be turned off inside the `GlobalSettings` class to reduce the amount of printed data.

 Here's an example of a `pyprint()` log: